mdn/content/files/en-us/learn/forms/ui_pseudo-classes/index.md

   key is being pressed down in the case of a keyboard activation).

 These basic pseudo-classes should be familiar to you now.
-[CSS selectors](/en-US/docs/Web/CSS/CSS_selectors) provide several other pseudo-classes related to HTML forms that provide several other useful targeting conditions that you can take advantage of.
+[CSS selectors](/en-US/docs/Web/CSS/CSS_selectors) provide several other pseudo-classes related to HTML forms.
+These provide several useful targeting conditions that you can take advantage of.
 We'll discuss these in more detail in the sections below, but briefly, the main ones we'll be looking at are:

 - {{cssxref(':required')}} and {{cssxref(':optional')}}: Target elements that can be required (e.g. elements that support the [`required`](/en-US/docs/Web/HTML/Attributes/required) HTML attribute)), based on whether they are required or optional.
 - {{cssxref(":valid")}} and {{cssxref(":invalid")}}, and {{cssxref(":in-range")}} and {{cssxref(":out-of-range")}}: Target form controls that are valid/invalid according to form validation constraints set on them, or in-range/out-of-range.